flancian/garden/tweets.md

 - Some days I "tweet" here in the Agora instead of live on Twitter/Mastodon.
 I will eventually make it so that blocks here are auto-tweeted/tooted, but for now honestly it's also fine as it is.
 - [[meditations on procrastination]]

+- The Agora Server code is feeling hackier and hackier, I really need to dedicate some time to fixing TODOs and moving to some better abstractions.